chocochip287/cocktail-recipes/README.md

 ![The screen shows pictures of propsed drinks based on the searched ingredients.](./assets/img/drinkrenderscreen.png)

-4. Click the "Return to main" button to go back to the first screen.
+4. Click the "Return to main page" button at the bottom left of the search results to return to the home screen.

 ![The screen shows a picture of an arrow pointing to the "Return to main" button.](./assets/img/returntomain.png)

-5. Hover over "Your previous searches" to see a list of you most recent searches.
-Click it to paste it to the search bar.
+5. Hovering over "Your previous searches" displays a list of you most recent searches.
+Click on one of the listed ingredients to paste it to the search bar.

 ![The screen shows a picture of the recent searches when the button "Your previous searches" is hovered over.](./assets/img/localstorage.png)